 Mixed Media Installation incorporating collaged paintings, news articles, and images found on the web.

+This work aims to explore the space in the human psyche between blind faith and personal agency.
 From the Paleolithic Venus of Willendorf to the Greek Mother Earth Gaia, from Ixchel, the ancient Mayan goddess of childbirth and war, to the Virgin Mary, humans have found comfort in the idea of female deities protecting and assisting them in navigating the grim realities of earthly life.

 Modern humans deal with constant assaults on their sense of well-being and safety.
 With each passing day, our world seems to be spinning more and more out of control.
 Faith has been replaced by technology and, while it may lull us into a false sense of contentment, most of us realize we live one step away from the abyss we have created: violence, pollution, disease, natural disasters, just to name a few, affecting not just humans but all organisms in our planet.